 PMI and ISM Manufacturing Index

-What PMI Data Measures
+What PMI Data Actually Measures (And Why It Arrives First)

 Who publishes PMI data:

-- S&P Global (formerly IHS Markit): Competing PMIs with different methodology
+- S&P Global (formerly IHS Markit): Competing PMIs with different methodology and a larger sample of approximately 800 companies including more mid-sized firms.
+History only extends to 2007.

-The 50-Level Threshold
+The 50-Level Threshold (And the Nuance Most People Miss)

 | Reading | Interpretation |